robertmartin8/ReasonableDeviations/_posts/2022-01-24-reading-philosophy.md

 At this point, I have a book review and categorised highlights (see my [book reviews site](https://robertreads.notion.site/) for examples).
 To maximise the value I get from the book as per my reading triplet, I then try to integrate the book with my second brain.

 A second brain is a network of concepts and ideas that are relevant to your life and interests.
 I run my second brain in [Obsidian](https://obsidian.md/).
-To fully describe my system would require a separate blog post, but it is loosely based on the Zettelkasten method, best described in Sonke Ahrens' book *How to Take Smart Notes* (my review [here](https://robertreads.notion.site/robertreads/d1aa189b12e547799c3a5954b289cb5d?v=c344d511453b46eebace4671761ae631&p=73d4990369204dabb865543214980788)).
+To fully describe my system would require a separate blog post (to come!), but it is loosely based on the Zettelkasten method, best described in Sonke Ahrens' book *How to Take Smart Notes* (my review [here](https://robertreads.notion.site/robertreads/d1aa189b12e547799c3a5954b289cb5d?v=c344d511453b46eebace4671761ae631&p=73d4990369204dabb865543214980788)).

 Concretely, my process for integrating the book with my second brain is as follows: